Photon1c/cheddarbutler_v3_goldenpotato/README.md

 *1/10/2023 - The Screener.py and start.py modules are now working.
 Adding sample outputs, while sell function still needs work.*

+*1/16/2023 - Trade execution function will be delayed due to website upgrades.
+Matplotlib animations of option payoff functions came up as an interesting added application to the outputted Data Frames, if not an interesting separate project in the future.*

 - [ ] Create trade execution function.:computer: